cunnie/docs/mac.md

   - → Start new conversations from +1 (650) 968-6262
 - (if on Desktop) System Preferences → Security & Privacy → General
   - uncheck "Require password ... after sleep or screen saver"
+- on iPhone: Settings → Messages → Text Message Forwarding → _new device_ ✅
 - Photos → ⌘, (Preferences) → ✅: Include location information when sharing...
 - Photos → ⌘, (Preferences) → iCloud → ✅: Download Originals to this Mac
 - Set up iStat Menus